-Like I said early, the RTP is theoretically.
+Like I said early, the RTP is theoretical.
 The percentage rate is calculated over a long period.
-In some cases, a casino will give the RTP rate over 1 million plays of a game.
-As it’s unlikely a single player will play one million times!
+In some cases, a casino will give the RTP rate over 1 million plays of a game, as it’s unlikely a single player will play one million times!
 So each individual player will experience different RTP rates from other players.

 JACKPOTS & RTP

 Another factor to consider when thinking about RTP ratios are those big jackpot games.
 If a scratch card has a massive top prize, the jackpot could be seeded by the loses of 1000s of individual players.
 When one lucky player scoops the jackpot, the games overall RTP is unchanged.
 However, 1000s of the players might have experienced a higher loss rate than advertised.
 However, the total RTP is still 96% as a jackpot WAS won (returned to player) BUT the returns accumulated to just one jackpot winner.